 NFL Week 2 winners, losers: 49ers' strange Jimmy Garoppolo decision justified

-Week 2 winners, losers: 49ers' odd Jimmy G offseason justified originally appeared on NBC Sports Bayarea
+Week 2 winners, losers: 49ers' odd Jimmy G offseason justified originally appeared on NBC Sports Philadelphia

 What an encore performance.